deepankardatta/ecg-teaching/USEFUL_LINKS.md

 To look at the pitch.md presentation: https://gitpitch.com/deepankardatta/ecg-teaching/

-To look at the sub-presentations: https://gitpitch.com/deepankardatta/ecg-teaching/
+To look at the sub-presentations: https://gitpitch.com/deepankardatta/ecg-teaching/?p=ecg-x (replace x with the right number)